System Security & Cybersecurity

 Security is designed, not added.

-Sapheos operates its systems as controlled academic infrastructure, designed to minimize exposure, reduce attack surface, and ensure operational integrity.
+Sapheos operates its systems as controlled academic infrastructure, designed to minimise exposure, reduce attack surface, and ensure operational integrity.

 Security is not managed at the interface level.
 It is embedded in how data is processed, how systems are isolated, and how outputs are generated and delivered.